Home adaptations for the elderly

 Before moving forward with big changes, these simple tips should help make your home safer for someone living with dementia.

-Although no replacement for specialist dementia care, technology is increasingly able to make the life of those living with Alzheimer’s disease better.
+Although no replacement for specialist carer, technology is increasingly able to make the life of those living with conditions, such Alzheimer’s, better.

 Labelled ‘telecare’, there are a range of different sensors, switches and detectors that can help provide carers with additional support and families with additional reassurance.